markmoxon/teletext-elite/README.md

 make.bat
 ```

-will produce a file called `teletext-elite.ssd` in the project folder that contains Teletext Elite, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.
+will produce a file called `teletext-elite.ssd` in the `5-compiled-game-discs` folder that contains Teletext Elite, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.

 ### Mac and Linux